bodepd/scenario_node_terminus/README.md

       - "scenario/%{scenario}"
       - common

-Hiera will looks in a set of files for data values that match a specific key.
-The data files that it searches are determined by using a set of global data specified to check data in the associated file.
+Hiera searches a set of files for data values that match a specific key.
+The data files that it searches are determined by using a set of global data to figure out which files form the hierarchy it should use.

 Assume the following: